virtualizebrief/collection/igel/readme.md

 # Igel
 Thin client management platform.
-Best of the best.
+Learn more about the company [here](https://igel.com).